hotreloadjohn/practicegit/README.md

 ## item 3

-Edited by new branch-1 here
+Edited by new main here